VegaDeftwing/opinionatedeng/opinionatedeng.md

 You can find a used Dell Poweredge r610 or poweredge 1950.
 Many of these will come with out drives, but this option is probably cheaper than the above for better specs.
 However; these servers are LOUD, loud enough to not be comfortable in the same room and absolutely drink power.
 As mentioned in the server section, the hardware you use really doesn't matter, you'll just want at least two hard drives, an OS drive, and multiple network interfaces are encouraged.
 These things can all be added to just about any desktop though, so going to electronics thrift stores or auctions and finding a desktop works too.

-# Appendix E - The Politics of it all
+# Appendix D - The Politics of it all

 [TODO:] link guerilla open access manifesto and http://www.textfiles.com/100/hack7.txt